wavefrontHQ/docs/pages/doc/metrics_managing.md

 * Filter by name or source.
 * Hide and redisplay individual metrics or metrics namespaces to unclutter your page.
 * View the metric type in terms of retention period - persistent or ephemeral.
 * Convert persistent metrics to ephemeral and the reverse.
-Internal metrics are ephemeral and not convertible.
 * Create a chart or dashboard for an individual metric or for the current set of metrics.
 * View the sources and point tags for an individual metric.

 {% include tip.html content="If you select **Browse > Delta Counters** you can use the same browser to examine [delta counters](delta_counters.html).
-The only difference is that counters are persistent and not convertible." %}
+The only difference is that counters are persistent and not convertible to ephemeral." %}

 ### Hide and Redisplay Metrics